airroom/wp-pullquote/README.md

 # Pullquote Plugin

-This is a Wordpress plugin to create shareable pullquotes with the `[pushquote]` shortcode, making it backwards compatible to [RealTidbits PushQuote plugin](http://wordpress.org/plugins/pushquote/).
+This is a Wordpress plugin to create shareable pullquotes with the `[pullquote]` shortcode.

 ![Example Pullquote](screenshot-2.png)